Avoid alcohol during pregnancy. Alcohol has been linked to premature delivery, intellectual disability, birth defects, and low birthweight babies.

 During pregnancy you may have morning sickness, diarrhea, or constipation.
 You may find it hard to keep foods down, or you may feel too sick to even eat at all.
 Here are some suggestions:

-Morning Sickness: Eat crackers, cereal, or pretzels before getting out of bed; eat small, frequent meals throughout the day; avoid fatty, fried, and greasy foods.
+Morning Sickness: Eat crackers, cereal, or pretzels before getting out of bed; eat small, frequent meals throughout the day; avoid fatty, fried, spicy, and greasy foods.

 Diarrhea: Eat more foods that contain pectin and gums (two types of dietary fiber) to help absorb excess water.
 Examples of these foods are applesauce, bananas, white rice, oatmeal, and refined wheat bread.